farminos/open-escpos-print-service/README.md

 `intent://#Intent;scheme=print-intent;S.content=H4sIAAAAAAAA...XXXXX;end`

 ## Details
-If you have an ESCP/POS label printer, enable the `Cut after each page` switch, this will make the printer go to the satrt of the next label (at least on the Netum ones).
+If you have an ESC/POS label printer, enable the `Cut after each page` switch, this will make the printer go to the start of the next label (at least on the Netum ones).
 There are speed limits and delays that you can set in each printer settings; if your printer works well, leave these at 0.

 ## TODO